jkeohan/rctr-2-14-22/w05d08/intro-to-fetching-data.md

 ### What is Serialized Data?

-We confirmed that the Raw data sent via HTTP is a string.
-Unfortunately, what we really want to pass between web applications is **structured data** (i.e., arrays and hashes).
-Thus, native data structures can be **serialized**  into a string representation of the data.
+We confirmed that the Raw data sent via HTTP is a string and is done so because it's more efficient.
+We call data in this form **"stringified"**.
+They are native data structures which are **serialized**  into a string representation of the data.

 This string can be transmitted and then **parsed** back into data by another web agent.